Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Experiment

 \subsection{Ablation Studies}

 \textbf{Effect of the Adaptive Sampler.} First, we study the adaptive sampler.
 Since we intend to learn the complementary model snapshots, as shown in Table \ref{table:ablation}, the single ``weak'' model does not achieve significant improvement, even with the performance drop.
-The observation is aligned with the conventional AdaBoost algorithm ~\cite{freund1996experiments}, since the current snapshot takes more attention to ``hard'' samples.
-Compared with the baseline method, \ie, MRNet~\cite{zheng2019unsupervised}, which achieves $45.5\%$ mIoU accuracy, the MRNet using adaptive sampler decreases to $45.2\%$.
+The observation is aligned with the conventional AdaBoost algorithm~\cite{freund1996experiments}, since the current snapshot takes more attention to ``hard'' samples.
+Here we give one toy example on a binary classification to illustrate the phenomenon~\footnote{\url{https://github.com/layumi/AdaBoost_Seg/blob/master/Toy_Example.md}}.
+It is because every weak classifier considers more hard negatives in the last round and may overfit the negative data.
+Despite the probability of overfitting the negatives, such snapshots are complementary to the snapshot trained in the early stage and help the ensembled model keep performance improvement.
+Therefore, compared with the baseline method, \ie, MRNet~\cite{zheng2019unsupervised}, which achieves $45.5\%$ mIoU accuracy, MRNet using adaptive sampler decreases to $45.2\%$.
 It is because the hard negatives do not lead to one single optimal student model but the complementary model of the last model snapshot.
 If we further apply the student aggregation, MRNet + Ours has achieved significant improvement from $45.2\%$ mIoU accuracy to $49.0\%$ mIoU accuracy, which also surpasses MRNet ($45.5\%$ mIoU) by a relatively large margin.
 By default, we apply the sampler based on the prediction variance, and we observe that the alternative sampler based on the prediction entropy leads to one inferior performance of $48.1\%$ mIoU.
-It is mainly due to the prediction entropy takes more attention to the object edges as showed in~\cite{zheng2020unsupervised}, which can not nominate ``hard'' samples with ambiguous predictions accurately.
+It is mainly due to the prediction entropy taking more attention to the object edges as shown in~\cite{zheng2020unsupervised}, which can not nominate ``hard'' samples with ambiguous predictions accurately.